-NOTE: VET offerings are, at this stage, proposed and will be confirmed once an RTO can be sourced through the Department's panel of contracted RTO Providers.
+VET offerings for 2021 are, at this stage, proposed and will be confirmed once an RTO partnership agreement has been established.

 AUTHORITY DEVELOPED WORKPLACE LEARNING (ADWPL) ENDORSED PROGRAM

 Workplace Learning provides students with an opportunity to demonstrate and develop increasing competence in relevant employability skills.
 Students undertake an induction program and are then placed in a real work place with a workplace supervisor to carry out different types of work.